ibnlanre/portal/README.md

 - `PortalProvider`: A provider component that wraps your application and manages the state.
 - `usePortal`: A hook that allows you to create, access and update the state.
     - `.local`: to persist state in Local Storage.
     - `.session`: to persist state in Session Storage.
+    - `.cookie`: to store state in Document Cookie.
+    - `.delete`: to remove value from the Cache.

 ## Installation